HomeJourneyBook/Homes-journey-archive/Worlds/Worlds_low.md

 ---
-title: Poorly Explored Worlds
+title: Less Explored Worlds
 parent: Worlds
 nav_order: 6
 ---

-# Poorly Explored Worlds
+# Less Explored Worlds

 Among the partially translated records and the relatively rare journeys into these Worlds, enough scattered mentions still remain to assemble this general note.